RejectModderss/Discord.py-Template/README.md

 - Owner-only commands for bot management.
 - Command synchronization with Discord.
 - Uses sub commands in the cog `Fun`.
-- Shows buttons and drop downs!
+- Shows buttons, drop down menus, and modals!

 ## Installation